-Students in the dual degree program must be admitted separately to each UTHealth school.
-The application process for the Master of Public Health is determined by the School of Public Health, so students must contact the School of Public Health Student Affairs office for details.
-The application process for the Doctor of Philosophy in Biomedical Informatics is determined by the School of Biomedical Informatics.
+Students in the MPH/PhD program must be admitted separately to each UTHealth Houston school.
+The application process for the Master of Public Health is determined by the UTHealth Houston School of Public Health (SPH), so students must contact the SPH Student Affairs office for details.
+The application process for the Doctor of Philosophy in Biomedical Informatics is determined by the McWilliams School of Biomedical Informatics at UTHealth Houston.
 Refer to the standard PhD program application process.

-Transfer credit is not accepted for students enrolled in the dual degree program due to the amount of shared credit hours between SBMI and SPH.
+Transfer credit is not accepted for students enrolled in the dual degree program due to the amount of shared credit hours between McWilliams School of Biomedical Informatics and SPH.